-- 1. The assessment of decision maker's preferences in the evaluation of alternatives; and - 2.
-The incorporation of uncertainty about the outcomes and about the information used in the decision.
+The assessment of decision maker's preferences in the evaluation of alternatives; and The incorporation of uncertainty about the outcomes and about the information used in the decision.

 One of the objectives of WG27 is to grow the capabilities of the current decision analysis practitioners continuously while building on the foundations set by our predecessors.
-This ties in perfectly with this year's MORS symposium, "Pivoting on a Strong Foundation to a Bright Future."
 We view the WG27 forum as a place to not only share the results of our work, but also to grow and learn from each other and continue to build on the legacy of military decision analysis.